-A player shows his strapping Kabaddi is already popular within some sections of the British Asian community, with the UK season running from May to July.
+Kabaddi is already popular within some sections of the British Asian community, with the UK season running from May to July.
 Matches take place each Sunday in predominantly Asian areas but are generally chaotic affairs and the sport is haphazardly organised.

 Kabaddi is undergoing a major revival with a high profile domestic tournament currently underway in India backed by Rupert Murdoch's Star TV, the country's largest satellite television group.
 According to some reports they have invested £60 million into the venture which attracted almost 100 million television viewers in its opening week.

 The WKL bandwagon moves on to Birmingham later this week followed by matches in India, Canada and America.
 Organisers will be hoping that things improve drastically otherwise kabaddi will return to its humble roots and remain the quirky sport that it is has always been.

 Raider: Player who goes into the opposition half, tries to tag an opposing player and get back.

 Terms of the game